 Nocturnal Visitation: Ich sehe dich in der Ferne

-We stand there as if forever, our souls divided, desire gushing out of our slow-blinking eyes.
+We stand there, our souls divided, desire gushing out of our slow-blinking eyes.

 Early this morning, around 3 or 4 am, ich sehe in der Ferne, I see you in the distance, hovering in the black void, smiling, and with relaxed hair for a change.
 You are wearing a glowing-white, button-down shirt.
 Civilian clothes.
 Good.
 You reveal contentment in your pale blue eyes.
 A dreamy visitor from an ethereal world.